acidanthera/BrcmPatchRAM/README.md

 Note: In Clover, kernel flags are specified at config.plist/Boot/Arguments, or you can change them (temporarily for next boot) in Clover Options within the Clover GUI.

-Note: Some with the typical "wake from sleep" problems are reporting success with: bpr_probedelay=100 bpr_initialdelay=300 bpr_postresetdelay=300
+Note: Some with the typical "wake from sleep" problems are reporting success with: bpr_probedelay=100 bpr_initialdelay=300 bpr_postresetdelay=300.
+Or slightly longer delays: bpr_probedelay=200 bpr_initialdelay=400 bpr_postresetdelay=400.

 ####Details